nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## Introduction

-ChChing is a desktop app for tracking spending, and it uses a Command Line Interface (CLI) for managing finances.
+ChChing is a Command Line Interface (CLI) desktop app for tracking spending and managing finances, with currency conversion capabilities.
 If you are someone who needs a simple interface to get a better hold of your finances, this app is for you!

 ## Quick Start